MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/authentication-or-sign-in/troubleshoot-ui-flow-invalid-credentials-error-using-aad-account.md

 Make sure that one of the `DomainJoined` or `AzureAdJoined` values is **YES**.

-If it is not the case, a Microsoft Entra account can't be used unless the device is joined, see the Microsoft documentation on [How to join a device](/azure/active-directory/user-help/user-help-join-device-on-network#to-join-an-already-configured-windows-10-device).
+If it isn't the case, a Microsoft Entra account can't be used unless the device is joined, see the Microsoft documentation on [How to join a device](/azure/active-directory/user-help/user-help-join-device-on-network#to-join-an-already-configured-windows-10-device).

 Second, identify the Microsoft Entra account to use in the machine configuration: